-In our relationships with employees we broadened the opportunities for individual development, the information forums held several times a year, and the regular feedback via the performance appraisal system.
+In our relationships with employees we broadened the opportunities for individual development, the regular information forums, and the regular feedback via the performance appraisal system.

 Combating corruption and bribery

 Fundamenta-Lakáskassza Zrt., Fundamenta-Lakáskassza Kft. and Fundamenta Értéklánc Kft. are fully committed to respecting the provisions of Hungarian and international laws to prevent corruption and bribery, observing a principle of ZERO TOLERANCE for all illegal conduct, and to this end take strict and efficient action.